 - Large and in Charge: Goro is this throughout the movie until Johnny defeats him.
 The animatronic suit that was created specifically for him emphasizes this even more.

 - Large Ham: Every talking bad guy, and Raiden when he's not snarking.
 There's even some three-way Ham-to-Ham Combat with Kano, Goro, and Shang Tsung in the banquet hall.

 - Leitmotif: Kitana has one of wooden flutes during her initial scenes before making contact with the heroes.

 - Literal Cliff Hanger: Goro is left clinging to a platform at the end of his fight with Johnny.
 Eventually, he does lose his grip and falls to his death.
 The novelization portrays the scene differently: in the film, Johnny snarks, "This is where you fall down," just before Goro loses his grip, but in the novelization, Johnny offers his hand to help Goro back onto more solid ground.
 Goro, however, refuses and falls to his death willingly rather than acquiesce in any fashion to his opponent.

-- Living Statue: Reptile spends most as a lizard creature but after he lands on one of the Outworld statues, the statue absorbs him and it transforms into Reptile's more traditional green ninja look.
+- Living Statue: Reptile spends most of his time as a lizard creature, but after he lands on one of the Outworld statues, the statue absorbs him and it transforms into Reptile's more traditional green ninja look.